lf94/Epifaneia/README.md

 CAD with SDFs, using JavaScript, WGSL and Rust.

-This project aims to provide enough control over WGSL output using JavaScript to facilitate code CAD.
+This project aims to provide enough control over WGSL output using JavaScript to facilitate code CAD (Don't know what code CAD is?
+Check out https://cadhub.xyz).
 It should allow the user to squeeze every last bit of juice out of their tooling if the need be, or stick to just simple code.

 It is fully extensible and rendering style can be completely swapped out.
 These are what I call "raycasters".
 See `raycasters/toon.js` to understand how simple